rax-register/rax-register.github.io/_posts/2020-07-10-htb-grandpa.md

 ![](/images/grandpa/17. run.png)

-We receive a reverse connection and a new meterpreter shell, so far so good:
+We receive a reverse connection and a new meterpreter shell, let's confirm our user and obtain a shell:

     getuid